 - Touch and hold Location .
 If you don't find Location :

 - Tap Edit or Settings .
 Then drag Location into your Quick Settings.

-- Tap App permission.
+- Tap App location permissions.

-- To change the app's permissions, tap it, then choose the location access for the app.
+- To change the app's permissions, tap it.
+Then, choose the location access for the app.
 Learn about app permissions.

 Stop an app from using your phone’s location

 You can control which apps can access and use your phone’s location and when.
 For example, you could let Google Maps use your phone's location to give you driving directions, but not share your location with a game or social media app.

 - If you have a work profile, first tap Advanced Location.

 - Find an app.